seungwoodev/3d-playground/README.md

 -> audio visualizer is not started yet
 ![스크린샷(10)](https://user-images.githubusercontent.com/65812107/135186934-2ebfcc4c-f629-4866-b95b-4e3506a406d3.png)
 -> after the music starts, audio visualizer starts to change its shape based on the music's frequency

+## Never lie down?
+### Shoot the ball at the dinosaur and try to guess!
+What will happen?